mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The exact mechanism by which the workload executor requests termination of the loop in the test runner, including the respective API, is left to the driver.

+Tests SHOULD NOT include multiple loop operations (nested or sequential).

 An example of this operation follows::